Why Is My Radiator Cold At Bottom?

 Radiators will naturally get slightly hotter at the top as heat rises.

-But, as the bottom of the radiator is potentially blocked, it heads straight for the top; there is no hot water sitting or circulating through the bottom of the radiator.
+But, as the bottom of the radiator is clogged up, hot water heads straight for the top — there’s no hot water circulating through the bottom of an affected radiator.

-Are all radiators showing symptoms of heating sludge?
+Are all radiators showing symptoms of heating sludge build-up?
 Or, do your radiators work downstairs, but not upstairs?

 The first step is to determine which radiators are the problem.

 In some cases, it’s a singular radiator that won’t heat up.
-In other cases, it’s a singular radiator that causes a blockage so that and every radiator after it won’t heat up.
+In other cases, one radiator has a blockage, and consequently, every radiator after it won’t heat up.

 #2 – Add Central Heating Inhibitor

-Central heating inhibitor will help to break off loose pieces of rust and limescale within your heating system.
+The central heating inhibitor will help to break off loose pieces of rust and limescale within your heating system.
+So, instead of a gooey build-up on the pipes and at the bottoms of radiators, you’ll get tinier sludge particles that are far easier to filter and flush out.

 #3 – Flush Out The System

-#4 – Fit A Scale Reducer, And Boiler Filter
+#4 – Fit a Scale Reducer and a Boiler Filter

-The boiler filter will catch all other deposits (rust, dirt etc) that break off within your heating system.
+- A boiler filter to remove all other deposits (rust, dirt etc) that break off within your heating system.

-One Radiator Won’t Heat Up, Or Is Cold At The Bottom
+A Single Radiator Won’t Heat up or Is Cold at Bottom

 In this case, find the radiator that won’t heat up, and replace it.

-Economy radiators are fairly-cheap.
-And, newer radiators offer up to 50% improved efficiency on ones that were built around a decade ago.
+Economy radiators are fairly cheap.
+What’s more, newer radiators are 50% more efficient than ones that were built around a decade ago.
 So, you could end up saving money on your heating bills.

-Thanks for reading our 2-minute explanation of why radiators get hot at the top, but are cold at the bottom.
+Thanks for reading our 5-minute explanation of why a radiator can get hot at the top but cold at the bottom.

 Still got problems with radiators not heating up?
 Leave a comment below and we’ll get back to you as soon as we can.